What Backpacking Southeast Asia Actually Feels Like

 You sweat constantly.

-Your clothes stick to your skin the second you walk outside.
+Your clothes stick to you the second you step outside.

 Overnight trains.